Ideas in Practice Privacy Notice

 NewZapp - We use NewZapp to send event invitations and event-related communications.
 We only upload your name and email address to NewZapp, and will remove these after the event.

-Microsoft Dynamics – We use this Customer Relationship Management (CRM) system for securely storing your details if you opt in to receive Leeds University Business School communications or if we are keeping in touch with you about particular activities.
-Our Research and Innovation Privacy Notice governs all data held in the CRM.
+Microsoft Dynamics – We use this Customer Relationship Management (CRM) system for securely storing your details if you opt in to receive Leeds University Business School communications or are a professional contact.
+Our Research and Innovation privacy notice governs all data held in the CRM.

 Venues/host organisations – We may share event registration lists (name, job title and organisation) with event venues for security and/or health and safety purposes, or with host organisations to facilitate event organisation and evaluation if it is a joint event.
 We will not share your contact details.